OysterKing/Final-Year-Project/README.md

 27/10/15:
 Changed pcapReader so I can now parse packets caught during an iperf command and count how many are udp and tcp.

+30/10/15:
+Added the NetAnim files that I plan to extend.